tosodo/Cardio_Classifier/README.md

  2. Automating the diagnostic process will save clinical time and save lives .
 This will also reduce the number of misdiagnosed cases , which account for 1 in 3 cases .

-> 3. You show off your analystical and modeling chops.

 ### More Information